 Royal Christmas Fair

 If you’re in The Hague then you’re in for a treat with the Royal Christmas Fair to add a touch of extra class to Christmas.
-From the 14th to the 23rd of December the center of The Hague is transformed into a beautiful Christmas fair featuring a market, gorgeous decorations, cultural events and, of course, Santa.
-You can also find out more visiting info on the event’s website.
+For a week-and-a-half, the centre of The Hague is transformed into a beautiful Christmas fair featuring a market, gorgeous decorations, cultural events and, of course, Santa.

-And finally for Christmas events in the Netherlands, if you want to feast your eyes on some amazing ice sculptures then the Dutch Ice Sculpture Festival is the largest in Europe and will be taking place in Zwolle between the 15th December and 3rd March 2019.
-This year’s theme is ‘World Famous Stories’ which means you will get to see incredible ice sculptures inspired by Game of Thrones, Alice in Wonderland, Robin Hood, The Hobbit, Peter Pan and so many more!
-Check out the website for more information!
+And finally for Christmas events in the Netherlands, if you want to feast your eyes on some amazing ice sculptures then the Dutch Ice Sculpture Festival is the largest in Europe!

 There you have it, more Christmas festivals and events than any one person could ever hope to see in a month and all within the little country of the Netherlands!
 If you visit any of these Christmas markets, events or festivals make sure you tag us on Instagram with @DutchReview and follow us! 😉